-Essentially, you need a core set of messages that everyone can use as a foundation for their external communications.
+This means creating a core set of messages that everyone can use as a foundation for their external communications.

 Who should be involved in the workshop?

 Different people bring different – but equally valid – perspectives to a messaging workshop.
 A product manager will have a good idea of what’s interesting about the product.
 A salesperson or consultant will have great insight into the problems customers need help with.
-A marketing person may have the best knowledge of what competitors are offering, and how to stand apart from them.
+A marketing person may have the best knowledge of what competitors offer and how to stand apart from them.

-There’s nothing to stop you running a messaging workshop internally, but the risk is that a lack of an external perspective leaves participants believing that what they want to say is what the customer wants (and needs) to hear.
+There’s nothing to stop you from running a messaging workshop internally, but the risk is that a lack of an external perspective leaves participants believing that what they want to say is what the customer wants (and needs) to hear.

 - Challenge any messaging that seems self-serving rather than customer-focused